diffix/coronaVirus/cov-clear/scripts/README.md

   * Searches for best match (longest zip code prefix)
   * Selects randomly if multiple lat/long matches

+## makeQuestionsCsv.py

+Produces `colsAndQuestions.csv`, which contains the column names and associated questions, sorted alphabetically by column name.

+### To run

+Can be run standalone (`python makeQuestionsCsv.py`) Is called by makeSqlFromCsv.py

 ## Other Files

 * `colInfo.json`: Config for `makeSqlFromCsv.py`
 * `countryCodes.json`: Used by `postalLatLong.py`
 * `cov_clear.json`: This is the Aircloak Insights cloak configuration file
+* `colsAndQuestions.csv`: column names and questions, sorted by column name